Image

 * All assignments must be done on East Asia to be applied to the MA in East Asian Studies or the Graduate Certificate in East Asian Studies

-Courses for Fall 2025 will be posted once the schedule is approved by the university.
+Courses for Spring 2026 will be posted once the schedule is approved by the university.
 For a look at past semesters’ offerings, see the course archives section, below.

 Course Archives